zainabed/zainabed-blog/content/tutorials/spring-log4j2-rolling-file/index.md

 </Configuration>
 ```

-Here `<RollingFile \>` configuration will responsible for spliting logs into files.
+The "RollingFile" setup will be in charge of breaking logs into different log files.
-It has following properties
+It has the following characteristics:

-* **name** : name of RollingFile configuration which will be used in Logger tag
+* **name**: the name of the RollingFile configuration to be used in the Logger tag.
-* **fileName**:  log file location in system
+* **fileName**: path to the system log file.
-* **filePattern**: patternt in which rolling log files is created
+* **filePattern**: pattern for creating rolling log files.

+The policy for splitting files is defined in the preceding code snippet.
+Here, the policy indicates that logs should be distributed based on a time-based policy.

 ```xml
 <Policies>
     <TimeBasedTriggeringPolicy/>
 </Policies>
 ```

-Above code snippet is define the policy to split file, here policy says logs should be distributed according to time based policy and default acrhives old logs according to previous day.
+> **Note**: Log4j2 creates files based on `filePattern`, and you can find previous days' logs according to those patterns.

 ## Result

-When we run application first time the log file is created as
+You can put everything together and run application.

 ```bash
 $ ls logs/